 As a Microsoft Azure Cloud service, Azure Logic Apps runs under a consumption-based pricing and metering model.
 This means you’re only charged for how many workflow actions Azure Logic Apps execute.

 All workflows created with Azure Logic Apps are serverless, with all infrastructure handled by Azure.
 There’s no on-premises component or virtual machines to configure or manage, and there is no upfront cost for hardware or licensing with Logic Apps, enabling faster time-to-market.
 This has made it popular with many businesses, as you only have to pay for what you use and can focus on improving operational efficiency and finding new business value.

 4. Connect to on-premises and non-Microsoft systems seamlessly

 Azure Logic Apps allow you to access data from various different sources, using a secure connection to cloud-based services through the on-premises data gateway via Azure Service Bus.
 The gateway is a firewall-friendly bridge that provides secure encryption and fast data transfer between your on-premises data sources and Azure Logic Apps.

 With this helpful functionality, your business can efficiently retrieve assets from on-premises servers, Microsoft systems like Biztalk and SharePoint, and other third-party, open-source systems such as MySQL, Oracle and Teradata, and execute automated tasks seamlessly.

-Logic Apps simplifies the design and creation of scalable workflows for app integration, data integration, system integration, enterprise application integration (EAI), and business-to-business (B2B) communication, enabling you to go from development to production with your workflows as seamlessly as possible.
+Azure Logic Apps simplifies the design and creation of scalable workflows for app integration, data integration, system integration, enterprise application integration (EAI), and business-to-business (B2B) communication, enabling you to go from development to production with your workflows as seamlessly as possible integrating with Azure DevOps.